Skip to main content

 The Solution

-Anthro-Tech and Bytemark joined forces to enhance the Customer Web Portal and mobile app by identifying and addressing key issues.
-We carried out three rounds of usability testing to validate user groups, pinpoint navigational problems, improve metro card management, and refine terminology.
+Together with Bytemark, we enhanced the customer web portal and mobile app by identifying and addressing key issues.
+This included three rounds of usability testing to confirm user groups, find navigation problems, improve metro card management, and refine language.

-Between each round of testing, we conducted automated and manual accessibility evaluations against WCAG 2.1 AA standards to address issues that prevent people with disabilities from easily working with the app and portal.
+Between each round of testing, we conducted automated and manual accessibility reviews based on Web Content Accessibility Guidelines (WCAG) 2.1 AA standards.
+This helped us to address issues that prevent people with disabilities from easily using the app and portal.

-To study the end-to-end experience, we conducted a pre-launch usability study at an Austin, Texas bus station, involving customers with disabilities and Spanish-speaking users.
+To study the whole experience, we conducted a pre-launch usability study at an Austin, Texas bus station.
+Participants included customers with disabilities and Spanish-speaking users.

 Our researchers observed how environmental challenges, such as heat, noise, and distractions, directly impacted customers’ experience with the app.